3mcd/glom/docs/src/component_storage.md

 ## Characteristics of this Model

-### Memory and GC
+### Memory and Optimization

-There is less work for the JavaScript garbage collector because the system uses arrays instead of many small objects.
-The layout of the component stores is stable, which helps engines optimize access.
+Storing data in homogenous arrays allows the engine to specialize loops and avoid the overhead of looking up properties on varying object shapes.
+The layout of components should be stable, which helps engines optimize access via hidden classes and code generation.

 ### Iteration